Anti-Aging and Beauty Secret of Ancient Chinese Empress

 This is also known as hydrolyzed pearl powder.
 It is also micronized.
 The particle size is 200 mesh or 74 micrometers.

-Our pearls are from Hyriopsis cumingii, which is a kind of fresh water pearl.
+Our pure pearl powder comes from Hyriopsis cumingii, which is a kind of fresh water pearl.

 Directions For Internal Use